freakdran/freakdran/README.md

-You found my Git, congrats or my deepest sympathy it depends what you were looking for
+You found my Git, congrats or my pity, depending what you were looking for

 Hi, I’m @freakdran
 - 👀 I’m interested mainly in frontend development with Vue